chinapedia/wikipedia.abstract.en/Page/Transport_in_Italy.md

 Airlines

-Alitalia Airbus A330#A330-200|thumb|right EI-GFy_Air_Italy_B737_MAX_8_LIMC.jpg]] Italy's largest airline is Alitalia,[16] which was privatised in 2008.[17]
+]] Italy's largest airline is Alitalia,[16] which was privatised in 2008.[17]
 Its main hub is Rome Fiumicino Airport.
 Alitalia also operates a regional subsidiary under the Alitalia CityLiner brand.
 Italy's second largest airline is Air Italy, which operates a network of domestic, European and long-haul destinations from its main hub at Milan Malpensa Airport.[18]

 An important regional airline is Air Dolomiti, owned by the German Lufthansa Group.
 Low-cost carriers include Ernest Airlines, while Charter and leisure carriers include Neos, Blue Panorama Airlines and Mistral Air.
 Major Italian cargo operators are Alitalia Cargo and Cargolux Italia.

 Airports

-Malpensa_International_Airport_labeled.jpg Italy is the fifth in Europe by number of passengers by air transport, with about 148 million passengers or about 10% of the European total in 2011.[19]
+Italy is the fifth in Europe by number of passengers by air transport, with about 148 million passengers or about 10% of the European total in 2011.[19]
 Most of passengers in Italy are on international flights (57%).
 A big share of domestic flights connect the major islands (Sardinia and Sicily) to the mainland.[20]
 Domestic flights between major Italian cities as Rome and Milan still play a relevant role but are declining since the opening of the Italian high-speed rail network in recent years.

 Italy has a total as of 130 airports in 2012, of which 99 have paved runways:[21]